Enforc3rr/VideoStreamingApplication/README.md

 ### Things Needed To Be Implemented In Future
-- ~~Authentication-Authorization~~
+- ~~Authentication-Authorization
-- The One who has uploaded can delete the videos
+- ~~The One who has uploaded can delete the videos
+- ~~Adding Likes And DisLikes
 - User Interface
-- Handling Exceptions
+- Handling Some Exceptions
-- Ability To Add Comments , Likes etc.
+- Ability To Add Comments.

 ### Issues
 1) Thumbnail Uploaded isn't getting converted to lower resolution.